paul-hammant/tbd/content/continuous-delivery/index.md

 {{< warning title="A Layer above Trunk Based Development" >}}
 Continuous Delivery is a broad multifaceted subject, that sits on top of Trunk Based Development as a practice.
-This website, and this page in particular, is not going to give it justice.
-Head on over to [ContinuousDelivery.com](https://continuousdelivery.com/) and understand too that "lean experiments" are the part of of CD and not so much the concern of Trunk Based Development.
+This website, and this page in particular is not going to give it justice.
+Head on over to `ContinuousDelivery.com`{{< ext url="https://continuousdelivery.com" >}} and understand too that "lean experiments" are the part of CD and not so much the concern of Trunk Based Development.
 {{< /warning >}}